CRUD Operations

 // LIKE

-const users = await User.find({
+const users = await sql.from(User).find({

-where: { name: { op: '$like', value: 'John%' } }
+where: { name: { op: "$like", value: "John%" } },

 });